effectai/effect-network-website/content/news/roadmap-2024.md

 #### Mobile app

 It's been a long time coming, but the wait is almost over.
-Once the migration is complete and Effect Force is running seamlessly, we're turning our attention to a game-changing endeavor: the development of a mobile app.
+Once the migration is complete and Effect Force is running seamlessly, we're turning our attention to the development of a mobile app.

 Imagine the convenience of completing simple tasks and training AI models from anywhere, at any time.
 With our upcoming mobile app, this vision becomes a reality.
 Whether you're on your morning commute or taking a break at the park, you'll have the power to contribute to our ecosystem on the go.